proximax-storage/xpx-dfms-devportal-docs/docs/cli/dfmsr/economy.md

 ---
 id: economy
-title: The External Economy of the DFMS
+title: The External Economy of the Storage
 sidebar_label: The External Economy
 ---